 Their input has proved invaluable to Kenmare Tidy Towns.

 In 2019 a group of asylum seekers were posted to Kenmare and accommodated in the Atlantic Lodge.
-They are from many different backgrounds and have varying levels of English.
+In 2022, Ukrainians began arriving in Kenmare.
+The people arriving are from many different backgrounds and have varying levels of English.

 The local community has welcomed and included them.